shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 $
 ```

 For this exercise, you will not be submitting a file.
-Instead, copy your `Makefile` code into the code form field on [INGInious](https://inginious.csuchico.edu/) for lab03_makefile.
-INGInious will not test your Makefile; I will grade it by reading it.
-Since a Makefile can do anything (such as deleting all the files on a computer) INGInious never runs Makefiles that have been turned in.<br>
+Instead, copy your `Makefile` code into the code form field on [INGInious](https://inginious.csuchico.edu/) for lab03_makefile.<br>

 Hint: think carefully about the dependencies (the files listed after the target).
-For example, foo.cpp includes foo.h and thus foo.o depends on foo.cpp AND foo.h
+For example, foo.cpp includes foo.h and thus foo.o depends on foo.cpp AND foo.h<br>

+If your submission returns the message, "An internal error occurred", the issue may be something I can address on the backend, or it may be something that you need to fix in your code -- send me an email describing the issue, and I can let you know if you need to do anything in your situation.<br>

+If you receive a compiler error that includes the following message, "*** missing separator.
+Stop.", then you are likely using spaces instead of tabs to indent the makefile recipe lines.
+Remove any spaces used for indentation and replace them with tabs, then try submitting your code again.

 ## Exercise 4: Create a Course Class